App Walkthrough – The How, Why, What, and Everything In Between

 What is an App Walkthrough?

-App walkthroughs act as a digital guide that points out the right direction to its users, preventing them from getting lost in the complex app-sphere.
-Utilizing push notification services in the onboarding process can help keep users engaged and informed.
+App walkthroughs act as a digital guide for users to head into the right direction, preventing them from getting lost.
+Utilizing interactive guides in the onboarding process keeps users engaged and informed.

 Think of it like a tour guide who escorts tourists in the right direction so they don’t get lost during their journey.
 With the assistance of browser push notifications, users can be directed to the most valuable features of the app.